Singing voices: A complete guide from soprano to bass

-The 8 types of singing voices
+The different types of singing voices

 A soprano vocalist can often reach the highest notes with ease and are able to songs in a higher range easier than songs with a range of lower notes.
 While it may be suggested that a soprano singer has better vocals as they can sing higher, a person’s ability to sing soprano is down to how their vocal cords align with their physique; someone being able to sing soprano does not instantly qualify a “better” performer.
-Many musicals showcase the talents of soprano vocals, with Sierra Boggess’ performance in The Phantom of the Opera demonstrating the ability to sing some of the highest notes.
+Many musicals showcase the talents of soprano vocals, with Sierra Boggess’ performance in The Phantom of the Opera demonstrating the ability to sing some of the highest notes alongside the Phantom.

 Females with a lower voice register will typically perform the contralto line, shortened to alto in colloquial terms.
 Usually singing a supporting melody to a soprano or mezzo, an alto line can help to balance out the high notes performed by the soprano vocalists to help form a full sound.
 Examples of alto songs in musical theatre include “Broadway Baby” in Follies and “The Dark I Know Well” in Spring Awakening.